ScriptedSnark/SvenBXT/README.md

 Currently WIP.

-Thanks to xWhitey to project template and some help.
+Thanks to [xWhitey](https://github.com/xWhitey) for project template and some help with learning original BXT code.